-Rome, Piazza di Spagna, Flash mob #ioaccolgo, 13 June 2019.
-Photo by Lunaria At the European level, a first definition was offered in 1997 by the Council of Europe: "the term "hate speech" shall be understood as covering all forms of expression which spread, incite, promote or justify racial hatred, xenophobia, anti-Semitism or other forms of hatred based on intolerance, including: intolerance expressed by aggressive nationalism and ethnocentrism, discrimination and hostility against minorities, migrants and
+At the European level, a first definition was offered in 1997 by the Council of Europe:

-A MORE precise definition can be found in the European Commission Against Racism and Intolerance (ECRI) General recommendation on combating hate speech (n.15, 206).
+"the term "hate speech" shall be understood as covering all forms of expression which spread, incite, promote or justify racial hatred, xenophobia, anti-Semitism or other forms of hatred based on intolerance, including: intolerance expressed by aggressive nationalism and ethnocentrism, discrimination and hostility against minorities, migrants and people of immigrant origin".
+A more precise definition can be found in the European Commission Against Racism and Intolerance (ECRI) General recommendation on combating hate speech (n.15, 206).